 Cooking with fresh, home-grown ingredients is the dream, right?
-But it’s not always the reality for those of us who are not so green fingered or limited in terms of time and space.
+But it’s not always the reality for those who are not so green-fingered or limited in terms of time and space.

-So without further ado, here’s the what, where and whys to herb gardening for beginners…
+The what, where, and whys to herb gardening for beginners…

 What you need: